FOTF-Logo-Stretch-Color.png

 Open adoption involves, "contact between biological and adoptive parents and sometimes between biological parents and the adopted child."

 What is open adoption?
 When I was 16, I vividly remember a doctor suggesting adoption for my baby.
 I barely knew her and felt upset that someone would suggest that I “give away” my baby and never see her again.
-This is a common reaction of those experiencing an unexpected pregnancy when adoption is brought up.
-Adoption isn’t always the right choice for moms, but it is helpful to consider life-giving options to make an informed decision.
+For those who are experiencing an unplanned pregnancy, this is a common reaction when adoption is brought up.
+For moms, adoptions isn’t always the right choice, however it is helpful to consider life-giving options to make an informed decision.

 I didn’t realize back then that I had a preconceived, limited notion of what adoption was.
 Most people do.
 I had family members who were adopted, and they all struggled with their closed adoptions.
 I couldn’t imagine not knowing my daughter or what she looked like.
-It hurt to imagine her wondering who and where I was.
+It hurt to imagine her wondering who and where I was, or if I even loved her (that answer has always been yes!).

 Later, I was introduced to open adoption by a few people who walked within this beautifully complex relationship.
 Their experiences helped open my mind.
 Through them, I discovered that I had a middle-ground option.
 I could continue to grow up myself, and provide her with the stable family I felt she deserved.
-Additionally, I could know her and love her through the years and be here to answer her questions.
+While also continuing to know her and love her through the years and be here to answer her questions.

 The Merriam-Webster dictionary defines open adoption as “an adoption that involves contact between biological and adoptive parents and sometimes between biological parents and the adopted child.”